 Students can choose to complete the Honor Program rather than the AOIs to fulfill the Drake Curriculum.
 The following table lists the courses required of students pursuing the Honors Track, and those that are fulfilled by the pharmacy requirements.

 Honors Requirement Pre-Professional Course

-Scientific Literacy (Physical or Life Sciences; BIO 012/012L: General Biology and Lab I
+Scientific Literacy (including lab) BIO 012/L: General Biology and Lab I

-including lab)

 Quantitative Literacy MATH 050: Calculus I

 Artistic Literacy Elective

 HONR 100: Paths to Knowledge Elective

 15 additional credits in Honors Electives